5 Unique Ways to Tie Your Tie

 It’s an accessory that can give flair to your style.

-Many people do this by choosing different styles, materials, or adornments - but why not the knot?
+Many people do this by choosing colors, patterns, materials, or adornments - but why not the knot?

 The knot you make can make the difference.
 There are many unique, special, and underused knots out there - that you could be using to stand out from the crowd.